Church of Greece: Church hierarchy

-Supreme authority is vested in the synod of all the diocesan bishops who have metropolitan status (the Holy Synod of the Church of Greece, Greek: Ἱερὰ Σύνοδος τῆς Ἐκκλησίας τῆς Ἑλλάδος Hierà Sýnodos tês Ekklēsías tês Helládos /el/) under the de jure presidency of the Archbishop of Athens and all Greece.
+Supreme authority is vested in the synod of all the diocesan bishops who have metropolitan status (the Holy Synod of the Church of Greece, Ἱερὰ Σύνοδος τῆς Ἐκκλησίας τῆς Ἑλλάδος /el/), which operates under the de jure presidency of the Archbishop of Athens and All Greece.
 This synod deals with general church issues.
-The Standing Synod is under the same presidency, and consists of the Primate and 12 bishops; each members serves for one term on a rotating basis and deals with administrative details.
+The Standing Synod is under the same presidency and consists of the Primate and 12 bishops; each member serves for one term on a rotating basis and handles administrative matters.

-The church is organized into 81 dioceses, of which 36, located in northern Greece and in the major islands in the north and northeast Aegean, are nominally and spiritually under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
-The Patriarchate retains certain privileges over and in them—for example, their bishops have to acknowledge the Patriarch as their own primate during prayers.
-They are called the "New Lands" (Νέαι Χώραι, or Néai Chōrai) as they became part of the modern Greek state only after the Balkan Wars, and are represented by 6 of the 12 bishops of the Standing Synod.
-A bishop elected to one of the Sees of the New Lands has to be confirmed by the Patriarch of Constantinople before assuming his duties.
-These dioceses are administered by the Church of Greece "in stewardship" and their bishops retain their right of appeal (the "ékklēton") to the Patriarch.
+The church is organized into 81 dioceses, of which 36, located in northern Greece and the major islands in the north and northeast Aegean, are nominally and spiritually under the jurisdiction of the Ecumenical Patriarchate of Constantinople.
+The Patriarchate retains certain privileges in these dioceses—for example, their bishops must acknowledge the Patriarch as their primate during prayers.
+These dioceses are called the "New Lands" (Νέαι Χώραι, or Néai Chōrai), as they became part of the modern Greek state only after the Balkan Wars, and are represented by 6 of the 12 bishops of the Standing Synod.
+A bishop elected to one of the Sees of the New Lands must be confirmed by the Patriarch of Constantinople before assuming his duties.
+These dioceses are administered by the Church of Greece "in stewardship," and their bishops retain the right of appeal (the "ékklēton") to the Patriarch.

-The dioceses of Crete (Church of Crete), the Dodecanese, and the Monastic state of Holy Mount Athos remain under the direct jurisdiction of the Patriarchate of Constantinople; they are not part of the Church of Greece.
+The dioceses of Crete (Church of Crete), the Dodecanese, and the Monastic state of Holy Mount Athos remain under the direct jurisdiction of the Patriarchate of Constantinople and are not part of the Church of Greece.
 The Archdiocese of Crete enjoys semiautonomous status: new bishops are elected by the local Synod of incumbents, and the Archbishop is appointed by the Ecumenical Patriarchate from a three-person list (the triprósōpon) drawn by the Greek Ministry of National Education and Religious Affairs from among the incumbent Metropolitans of Crete.

 Clergy and monastics

-As in other Orthodox Christian churches, male graduates of seminaries run by the church (and financed by the Greek State) may be ordained as deacons and eventually priests.
+As in other Orthodox Christian churches, male graduates of seminaries run by the church (and financed by the Greek state) may be ordained as deacons and eventually as priests.
 They are allowed to marry before their ordination as deacons, but not afterwards.
 The vast majority of parish clergy in Greece are married.
 Alternatively, they may enter monasteries and/or take monastic vows.
 Monastics who are ordained as priests and possess a university degree in theology are eligible as candidates for the episcopate (archimandrites).
-Women may also take monastic vows and become nuns, but they are not ordained.
+Women may also take monastic vows and become nuns.
+In 2004, the Holy Synod of the Church of Greece voted to reinstate the female diaconate, but limited the ordination of women as deaconesses to monastic communities.

-Monasteries are either affiliated to their local diocese, or directly to one of the Orthodox Patriarchates; in the latter case they are called "Stauropegiac" monasteries (Stayropēgiaká, "springs of the Cross").
+Monasteries are either affiliated with their local diocese or directly with one of the Orthodox Patriarchates; in the latter case, they are called "Stauropegiac" monasteries (Stayropēgiaká, "springs of the Cross").